 - Type of issue (buffer overflow, SQL injection, cross-site scripting, etc.)

 - Product and version that contains the bug

 - Any special configuration required to reproduce the issue

 - Step-by-step instructions to reproduce the issue

 - Impact of the issue, including how an attacker could exploit the issue

-In order to be complaint with this policy, please refrain from
+In order to be compliant with this policy, please refrain from

-- Modifying or deleting data that does not belong to you
+- modifying or deleting data that does not belong to you; or

 Reporting and Dissemination of Information